github/opensource.guide/_content/getting-started/setting-expectations.md

 ## Figure out what others need from you

 Finally, open sourcing a project is a two-way street.
 People who use your project will probably ask you for things, too.

 Try to anticipate these needs beforehand so you can add them to your project from the beginning.
 Successful open source projects try to document as much as they can in public.
 Much like reusable pieces of code, reusable information means less people need to ask you the same questions over and over again.
 (That means less work for you!)

-The needs of your users affect every part of your project, from functionality to customer support to [branding](branding.md).
+Remember that as your project grows, your users may need more than just code from you.
+Responding to issues, reviewing code, and evangelizing your project are all important tasks in an open source project.
+While the amount of time you spend on non-coding tasks will depend on the size and scope of your project, you should be prepared as a maintainer to address them yourself or find someone to help you.

-Here are some questions to consider early on.
+Here are some questions to ask yourself early on.
 If you don’t know the answers, consider how you might be able to figure them out (for example, polling others online or reading through forums where your users might congregate).

 * Does the project’s name resonate with my audience?
 Will they remember it or think it is clever?
 * What are the skills and background of my audience?
 Do they need to know anything special about how to use my project?